dzackgarza/Notes/Graduate/Quals/Algebra/2019 Spring.md

   which satisfies $q(A^n) = 0$ precisely because $p(A^n) = 0$.
 It follows that $q$ divides the minimal polynomial $\mu$.

-  From this, we can actually produce a polynomial that annihilated $A$, namely
+  From this, we can actually produce a polynomial that annihilates $A$, namely

   $$
   r(x) = \prod_{i=1}^k(x^n-\lambda_i)